I am an American, can I go to Cuba legally?

 Do I need a VISA to travel to Cuba?

 You need what is called a Cuba Tourist Card (aka Cuba Tourist Visa).
-It is just as important as your passport and is required when you go through customs and immigration upon arrival in Cuba.
-The commercial airlines departing from the US will have these for sale when you check-in at the airport or they will have a “Cuba Ready” kiosk near the departure gate where you can purchase one for a price that ranges from $50 to $100.
+Cuba is currently transitioning from paper visas to E-visas.
+Paper visas can be used until June 30, 2025.
+The visa is just as important as your passport and is required when you go through customs and immigration upon arrival in Cuba and if you use a paper visa, it must also be presented upon departure.
+Commercial airlines departing from the US have paper visas for sale when you check-in at the airport or they will have a “Cuba Ready” kiosk near the departure gate where you can purchase one for a price that ranges from $50 to $100.
 Some airlines connect you with a service where you can purchase the Tourist Card online ahead of time.
-We always recommend checking with your airline about the Cuban Tourist Card to find out what your options are for purchasing the card.
-It is also possible to buy your Cuba Tourist Card from Cuba Unbound for a cost of $70.
-If you purchase one at the airport, be very careful when filling the form out because if you make a mistake you will have to buy a new one.
+Cuba Unbound includes your Visa or E-Visa in the cost of any tour booked directly with us.

 What are my flight options to Cuba?